 If the OEB agrees with OEB staff's submission, the OEB should order OPG to provide detailed evidence as part of its Draft Payment Amounts Order that shows the 13% reduction to the labour costs associated with the Project Management and Oversight functions being applied to the DRP-related in-service amounts requested for the test period.
-OEB staff estimates, based on the 2017 planned labour costs associated with the Project Management and Oversight functions (including MTS), that this would result in an overall reduction of about \$100 million to the in-service amount over the test period (and largely applied to the proposed 2020 in-service amount).
+OEB staff estimates, based on the 2017 planned labour costs associated with the Project Management and Oversight functions (including MTS), that this would result in an overall reduction of about \$100 million to the in-service amount).